-If you are seeking college advising support, let me share why you might want to review my services–and more importantly, why my fees typically more than pay for themselves:
+The profession of independent education consulting (also called college planning) is increasingly well established nationwide, and for good reasons.
+If you are seeking college advising support, let me share why you might want to review my college planning services–and more importantly, why my fees typically more than pay for themselves:

 1 – Most Denver area high schools are well above recommended high school counselor caseloads.
 The American School Counselor Association recommends that each counselor at a school be assigned no more than 250 students.
 However, the average caseload at Colorado schools is 553:1.
 This means that even if your daughter or son attends a top rated public school, she or he will probably receive RELATIVELY LITTLE personalized attention in the process.
 Private schools do better, but still many families appreciate the additional help and expertise I can provide: